llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 for which the type property `TP` is being evaluated.
 See [`DICompositeType`](#dicompositetype).

-If `LS` can be evaluated other than to obtain the location description of a type property fragment, then the expression is ill-formed. _[Note: This implies that a type property fragment cannot be referenced by the `argObjects` field of a `DILifetime`.]_ If `bitsizeof(T)` is not equal to `bitsizeof(LT)`, then the expression is not well-formed.
+If `LS` can be evaluated other than to obtain the location description of a type property fragment, then the expression is not well-formed. _[Note: This implies that a type property fragment cannot be referenced by the `argObjects` field of a `DILifetime`.]_ If `bitsizeof(T)` is not equal to `bitsizeof(LT)`, then the expression is not well-formed.

 > TODO: Should a distinguished `DIFragment` be used for this like for LLVM
 > global variables?
 There could be a uniqued type object fragment referenced by